-- Keeping animals in their birth age groups so all at same level of infection/can’t be infected by others.
+- Keeping animals in age groups so they are all at same level of infection.
+This also protects them from infection by others.

 - Using adults to graze infected pastures to act as “hoovers” and thereby reduce parasite numbers on pasture.

-If you decide to use wormers as part of your animal management, you can utilise lots of online resources like this guide SCOPS has produced for sheep.
+If you decide to use wormers as part of your animal management, there are many online resources you can find.
+Like this guide SCOPS has produced for sheep.
 Alternatively, your livestock vet will be able to give advice on up-to-date treatments and best practice.

 Holden-Dye & Walker, WormBook: The Online Review of C. elegans Biology.
 Pasadena (CA): WormBook; 2005-2018.